 Owners of Popular Brno Flight Comparison Website Kiwi.com Sell Majority Stake

 Kiwi.com is planning another phase of growth.
 American fund General Atlantic announced a strategic investment in Kiwi.com this morning.
 The Brno company was founded in 2012 as Skypicker; in 2017 and 2018 Forbes magazine ranked it the fastest growing startup in Europe.
-Photo: Pixabay.
+Photo: Freepik.

 Brno, Jun 3 (BD) – The majority share was purchased from the company’s Czech investors by the global growth equity firm, American General Atlantic Fund.
 The founders Oliver Dlouhý and Jozef Képesi retained their shares in the company, according to the firm’s blog: “’Thrilled’ co-founders Oliver Dlouhý and Jozef Képesi will remain significant shareholders and continue to drive the company’s strategic growth plans in partnership with the firm.
 Terms of the deal have not been not disclosed.”